 NEMA FB 2.10-2013 contains valuable guidance on the installation of the number and size of conductors that can be installed in a conduit body when an installation specifies a maximum allowable number and size of conductors than what are marked on the conduit body.

 NEMA standards and publications relevant to the conduit and cable fittings industry include:

-- NEMA OS 3-2007, Selection and Installation Guidelines for Electrical Outlet Boxes (new 2012 edition to be published)
+- NEMA OS 3-2012, Selection and Installation Guidelines for Electrical Outlet Boxes (new 2016 edition to be published shortly)